 1-Sentence-Summary: From Here To Financial Happiness is your guide to having a healthier relationship with money and shows you how looking to the future to prepare for what’s ahead can make you a lot less stressed about your financial life.

 Favorite quote from the author:

-On a scale of one to ten, with ten being the best, how would you rate your financial stability?
+On a scale of one to ten, how would you rate your financial stability?
 Is it a six or seven?
 Or do you, like most people, find yourself down around a three or four?

 The truth is, although it takes a lot of learning and work, reaching your money dreams is entirely possible.
 And in many ways, it’s even easier thank you might be thinking.

 All you have to do is find a guide to get you started and in no time you’ll be finding out why it’s actually not so bad.
 That’s where Jonathan Clements’ From Here to Financial Happiness: Enrich Your Life in Just 77 Days will come in handy.

 It will teach you all about utilizing compound interest to make more money faster, planning ahead, why insurance isn’t always required, and much more.

 Here are 3 of the most helpful financial lessons from this book: